msklywenn/VirtualDesktopManager/README.md

 ## Functions

-This deskband shows the windows of all the virtual desktops.
-A window can be moved from one virtual desktop by drag & dropping it inside the deskand view.
+This deskband shows miniatures of windows of all the virtual desktops.
+A window can be moved from one virtual desktop by drag & dropping it inside the deskband view.

 <!-- ![Te](assets/taskbar.png) -->